-Clean, sustainable energy will be the key to our country becoming energy independent.
-Jim knows we must invest in new clean energy technologies and look to renewable energies like wind, solar, and hydroelectric as we move away from the fossil fuels of the past.
-As new investments are made into our energy infrastructure, those investments must not ignore the effects they will have on climate change.
-That’s why Jim introduced a bill that would require new natural gas pipelines to publish the greenhouse gas emissions of the natural gas they transport -- from extraction all the way to final use.
+And as new investments are made into our energy infrastructure, those investments must not ignore the effects they will have on climate change.
+That’s why I introduced a bill that would require new natural gas pipelines to publish the greenhouse gas emissions of the natural gas they transport — from extraction all the way to final use.

 Washington, DC 20515